yahoo/CMAK/README.md

 Migration from Kafka Manager to CMAK
 -------

-1. Copy config files from old version to new version (application.conf, consumer.properties)
+1. Copy config files from old version to new version (`application.conf`, `consumer.properties`)
-2. Change start script to use bin/cmak instead of bin/kafka-manager
+2. Change start script to use `bin/cmak` instead of `bin/kafka-manager`